Skip to main content

 Marketo tracking code and custom events

-You can add Marketo’s custom JavaScript tracking code, called Munchkin, to your Turtl Doc(s) to send activity, e.g. page visits and clicked links, to Marketo when a reader interacts with a Turtl Doc.
+You can enable Marketo’s custom JavaScript tracking code, called Munchkin, to your Turtl Doc(s) to send activity, e.g., page visits and clicked links, to Marketo when a reader interacts with a Turtl Doc.

 What events does the tracking code collect by default?